RapidooBR/rapidoo-code-challenge/README-en.md

  - Base interest rate is 1.65% per 10 days;

 ### Example
-A customer has a monthly revenue of R$ 75,000.00 and is discounting a receivable in the amount of $ 1,500.00 and a term of 28 days, so the interest rate is 4.95%, or R$ 74.25, and the customer will receive R$ 1,425.75 as the net value.
+A company has a monthly revenue of R$ 75,000.00 and is discounting a receivable of $ 1,500.00 and a term of 28 days, so the interest rate is 4.95%, or R$ 74.25, and the customer will receive R$ 1,425.75 as the net value.

 ### What we want to see
  - Understanding the problem;